Prioritize High-Value Tasks Like a True Marketing Team Lead

 Use Time Blocking to Stay Focused

 One challenge when you’re the entire marketing team is juggling social media updates, content creation, email campaigns, and analytics review all at once.
 Time blocking proved invaluable for me in creating structure amid chaos.
+Here’s how to apply this method effectively:- Allocate specific blocks in your calendar for key priorities.

 - Avoid multitasking during these periods.